 Information for Pendle Students living off-campus

 In Pendle College we understand that students living outside campus face particular challenges, and we do our best to help you and involve you in the life and activities of the College.
 Non-resident students have access to all communal facilities and utility rooms provided by the College.
-These include a kitchen with storage lockers, a Games Room, bar, sitting room, quiet study area during exam times, shower room, computer room, laundry room, cycle racks and storage lockers.
+These include a kitchen with storage lockers, a Games Room, bar, sitting room, quiet study, shower room, computer room, laundry room, cycle racks and storage lockers.